Testing the “I Amsterdam” card – is a purchase worth it?

 Since the Dutch have had a close connection to art and painting for centuries, it is not surprising that the collected objects fill several art museums in Amsterdam.

-The Rijksmuseum (Imperial Museum), the MOCO Museum (2023 with Banksy exhibition) and the Stedelijk Museum (Municipal Museum) are all located around the spacious Museum Square (Museumplein).
+The Rijksmuseum (Imperial Museum), the MOCO Museum and the Stedelijk Museum (Municipal Museum) are all located around the spacious Museum Square (Museumplein).

 with I amsterdam Card: free admission